gustaveroussy/sopa/docs/faq.md

 sopa.settings.auto_save_on_disk = False
 ```

-## How to use a parallelization backend?
+## How to parallelize segmentation?

 Some steps of Sopa, notably the segmentation, can be accelerated via a parallelization backend.
 If you use the API, you can set the `"dask"` backend as below.